Skip to main content

 • The Savannah Hospital Training School for Nurses was accredited for the first time by the Board of Examiners of Nurses for Georgia in 1917.

-• In 1943, the Warren A. Candler Hospital and School of Nursing joined with the Cadet Nurse Corps program in preparing nurses to serve in the Armed Services.
+• In 1943, the Warren A. Candler School of Nursing joined with the Cadet Nurse Corps program in preparing nurses to serve in the Armed Services.
 The program ran from 1943 until 1948.

 • By 1960, Armstrong College faculty taught nursing school students English, psychology, sociology, biology or anatomy, chemistry, microbiology, nutrition and physical education.
 Meanwhile, the basic nursing fundamentals – medical, surgical and obstetrical nursing – were still taught by Candler Nursing School faculty.